SouthWest Service: History

-The line south of the curve at the east end of the section aligned with 75th Street was built by the Wabash, St. Louis and Pacific Railway, which opened in 1880 to Chicago.
-That curve was a junction with the Chicago and Western Indiana Railroad, of which the Wabash owned one-fifth, and used to reach Dearborn Station in downtown Chicago.
+The line south of the curve at the east end of the section aligned with 75th Street was the Wabash Railroad 6th district subdivision, completed in 1880 by the Wabash, St. Louis and Pacific Railway.
+That 75th Street curve was a junction with the Chicago and Western Indiana Railroad, of which the Wabash owned one-fifth, used to reach Dearborn Station in downtown Chicago.
 Commuter service from Chicago began as early as 1893, with trains running as far south as Orland Park, and by 1909, the service had been extended with several trains operating as far south as Manhattan.
 The level of service deteriorated in the 1930s, with commuter operations effectively reduced to one train in each direction making local stops from Chicago to Decatur.
 By 1964, the once daily Chicago–Decatur trains were cut back to Orland Park.

 After several reorganizations the Wabash Railroad was leased by the Norfolk and Western Railway on October 16, 1964.
 The single round trip continued under the new ownership, who named the train the Orland Park Cannonball.
 On May 1, 1971, Amtrak assumed control of most intercity passenger trains in the United States.
 On this date all intercity services operating into and out of Chicago were either routed into Union Station or discontinued, leaving the single Orland Park Cannonball as the only train to still use Dearborn Station.
 Dearborn Station closed, but the commuter train continued to use a small platform and track on the property until 1976 when it relocated to Union Station via a new connection at Alton Junction.

 The Regional Transportation Authority began to subsidize the service in 1978.
 N&W merged with Southern Railway to form the Norfolk Southern Railway in 1982, and for the next decade the line was known as the Norfolk Southern Line (NS).
 The RTA closed the Western Avenue station on May 15, 1984, as part of a cost reduction plan which saw the closure of twelve other lightly used stations and the removal of ticket agents from an additional seventeen stations across the system.
 On June 1, 1993 Metra took over operations and renamed it the SouthWest Service.

 The rail line expansion project, which includes 11 mi of new track and at least two additional train stations, was completed (except for the Laraway Road station) in January 2006.
 The number of trains per day was doubled from 16 to 30, 15 in each direction.
 For years, Pace operated Route 835, whose bus service enhanced the limited train service in the SouthWest Service corridor.
 With the rail service expansion, ridership on route 835 became so poor that Pace eliminated it on August 17, 2007.

 Metra started Saturday service on March 21, 2009, with six trains between Union Station and Manhattan.